muggy8/improbable/from-me-to-me/K4fSYHh5.md

 "Ah, haha I'll keep that in mind."

-"Oh by the way, the red color will faid with time, so you'll have to re-dye it later or we'll have to set up a more permanent color solution."
+"Oh by the way, the red color will fade with time, so you'll have to re-dye it later or we'll have to set up a more permanent coloring solution."

 "I-I see."